leifj/wallet-refarch/draft-johansson-wallet-refarch.md

   2. An issuer implements the OP side of {{OIDC4VCI}}
   3. A verifier implements RP side of {{OIDC4VP}}
   4. A wallet implements the RP side of {{OIDC4VCI}} and the OP side of {{OIDC4VP}}
+  5. A wallet

 This minimal profile fulfills several of the requirements in the previous section:

   * Selective disclosure is provided by the use of SD-JWT objects to represent credential and presentation objects.
   * Issuer binding is provided by a combination of digital signatures on SD-JWTs and OpenID connect authentication between the wallet and issuer.
+  * Non-linkability is provided by not reusing SD-JWTs from the issuer for multiple presentations.
+The wallet MAY obtain multiple copies of the same SD-JWT credentials from the wallet at the same time.
+These can then be used to generate separate presentation objects, never reusing the same SD-JWT credential for separate verifiers.

 # Security Considerations